kenny-zetaris/Documentation/platform-vm/01registration-process.rst

 **Prerequisites**
 =================

-Which Virtualisation tools to use
+Which Virtualisation Tools To Use
 -------------------------------------

 The Zetaris Platform EV Virtual machine is built on Centos 7.4 and is compatible with VMWare Workstation, VMWare player and Oracle VM Virtualbox virtualisation tools.